 The right time to make sure your lifeboats are available and functional is when the seas get a little bumpy.
 At times when there is market stress, I look at client holdings and asset classes to make sure they are acting like I’m expecting.
 (These are my lifeboat drills.)
 If a holding is designed to provide protection, these downdrafts are the time to see how well it’s actually helping.

 When the stock markets are showing weakness, I look at portfolios to see how my mix of fixed-income (bonds) investments and alternative investments (“alts”) are faring.
 Often, fixed-income investments are up during these periods (they are “negatively correlated”), so I run some charts and graphs to see if anything odd is going on with these holdings.
 Alternative investments are also diversifiers.
-However, they typically have some equity-like exposure, so I’m not surprised if these are down at lesser levels.
+However, they typically have some equity-like exposure, so I’m not surprised if these are down, but at lesser levels.

 Let’s look at three recent market declines.
 The chart below reflects the stock market decline in early 2018, and it shows the expected dynamics of these asset classes well: US stocks dropped by 9.8% (purple line), alternative investments dropped by 4.2% (blue line), and fixed-income went up by 0.1% (orange line).